 Guidelines and Report Evaluation

 The report is the artefact evaluated for the exam, but students are invited to see it as a support tool when conducting their projects.
-Indeed, if done step-by-step during the project, reporting is a helpful tool to clarify and document the decisions taken by the student at each stage of the project.
-In the proposal (and, by extension, in the report) it is fundamental to indicate A) what phenomena will be investigated, B) what measures will be applied, and C) how each measure will be interpreted to explain the related phenomenon.
+Indeed, if done step-by-step during the project, reporting is a helpful tool to clarify and document the decisions taken by the group at each stage of the project.
+In the report, it is fundamental to indicate A) what phenomena are investigated, B) what measures are applied, and C) how each measure is interpreted to explain the related phenomenon.
 Simplified example: A) we want to study which nodes are in the core of the studied network, B) we apply the k-core measure, C) k-core interprets core-periphery as the connected set of nodes where each is joined to at least k of the others, hence, we expect to find core nodes in the set with the highest k-value.

-Moreover, besides “journaling” progress, the report is a useful tool for the students to check that they considered and reported on all the important aspects of their project study.
-The clear presentation/explanation of those aspects also forms the weighted partition that guides the grading (and indicates a ratio for distributing the contents of the report), as listed below:
+Besides “journaling” progress, the report is a useful tool for the group to check that they considered and reported on all the important aspects of their project study.
+The clear presentation/explanation of those aspects also forms the weighted partition that guides the grading (and indicates a ratio for distributing the contents of the report), as shown below:

 Context Problem(s) Motivation |